 Holding onto someone you’d like to be free of?
+Need help letting go of a relationship?
 A very good indicator of wisdom, positive attitude as well as sound mental health is found in our capacity to let go.

 Life is a series of choices of how to behave.
 Often we make these choices automatically, without really being aware of what we are choosing or why.
 No matter who left who, if you loved him or her, you’re hurting.
 There’s no point in denying it and no future in wallowing in it.